Finance & Investment

 Pro Tip

-Waiting from 62 to 70 increases the PLF from about 0.41 to 0.52, a 27% increase in borrowing power.
-On a $500,000 home, that is approximately $55,000 more available equity.
-If you do not need the funds immediately, delaying entry can significantly increase the loan amount.
+Waiting from age 62 to 70 increases the PLF from about 0.41 to 0.52, a 27% increase in borrowing power.
+On a $500,000 home, that is approximately $55,000 more in available equity.
+If you do not need funds immediately, delaying entry significantly increases the loan amount.